Priyansh-03/Vyapar-Sahayak/README.md

 ## 🌐 Internationalization

-Vyapar Sahayak is designed for a diverse user base, offering support for:
+Vyapar Sahayak is designed for a diverse user base, offering full application support for:
 *   English
 *   Hinglish (Hindi written in Roman script)
 *   Hindi (Devanagari script)

-Language can be easily switched from the settings page or the top bar.
+Language can be easily switched from the settings page or the top bar, ensuring all labels, buttons, and messages are displayed in the chosen language.

+---

+## 🔮 Future Scope / Potential Enhancements

+*   **Printable Bills:** Allow users to generate and print physical copies of bills.
+*   **User Authentication:** Implement user accounts for data privacy and multi-user shops.
+*   **Advanced Analytics & Reports:** Provide more detailed sales reports, profit tracking, and inventory analysis.
+*   **Barcode Scanning:** Integrate barcode scanning for faster product addition to cart.
+*   **Offline Mode:** Allow basic billing and product viewing even without an internet connection, syncing data when online.
+*   **Supplier Management:** Track suppliers and purchase orders.
+*   **Cloud Backup & Sync:** More robust cloud synchronization for data safety.
+*   **Mobile App:** Native mobile application for Android/iOS.

 ---